CZX123/CZX123.github.io/README.md

 ### Others

-The 'officers.html' page is interesting, as it uses encrypted javascript code in place of the usual `<a href="mailto:someone@somewhere.com">` elements.
-Look at 'officers.txt' for more information.
+The 'officers.html' page is interesting, as it uses base64 encryption + a 5-character salt at the start in each `href` attribute of each officer.
+This is to pevent bot spamming by hiding the email addresses and derypting the encryted code when the actual page loads, using JavaScript.